TheGrefg: Other works

 To date, he has released three songs.
 The first one, titled "Gracias a ti” was to celebrate his 4 million subscribers.
 Again, to celebrate 10 million subscribers, he released a song in collaboration with Zarcort and Piter-G. Lastly, to present his Minecraft series Calvaland released a song titled the same.
 Martínez was one of the presenters along with Willyrex and El Rubius of the program Top Gamers Academy, In January 2022, he held the ESLAND Awards ceremony, in which several Spanish-speaking content creators would receive their recognition.

 Since 2021 he is the owner of Grefito SLU, a real estate company in Escaldes.
 An 80-year woman received an eviction denunciation from Grefito, the company lost the trial, and the building was put on sale.

 Personal life

-In 2018 he started a relationship with Gemma Gallardo, but they split up in the summer of 2022.
-Then he dated with Sofía Fitness.
+In 2018 he started a relationship with Gemma Gallardo, but they split up in mid-2022.
+As of 2024, he is in a relationship with Sofía Fitness.